Prologue

 Have you considered that, with this being your first BASE jump, perhaps you're simply not used to the timing sequence?

-Yes, a valid point, to which I would concede; however if that were the case, then the parachute should have opened abou—
+Yes, a valid point, to which I would concede; however, if that were the case, then the parachute should have opened abou—

 CRACK!

 The canopy snapped open above me, on heading, slamming me deep into the seat of the harness like a car crash in reverse.
-Lines taught.
+Lines taut.
 Wings square.
 Air suddenly sonorous with the songs of early-worm birds.

 I was flying.
 Still had altitude.
 Still had time.
 I couldn't believe how much thinking had happened in that single second between pitch and opening.
 It was like time got drunk and forgot how clocks work.